 DINING AT BILTMORE

-For eating at the estate, Cedric’s Tavern has pub food such as sandwiches and fish and chips (about $20-$30 per person for lunch, $40+ for dinner); the Bistro (about $20-$30 per person for lunch, $50 for dinner) has a estate-raised and locally sourced ingredients, along with pizzas; Stable Cafe (about $15-$25 for lunch) has burgers, sandwiches and BBQ; Village Social with seafood and locally sourced food is in the Village Hotel, open daily for breakfast, lunch and dinner; The Smokehouse in Antler Village has BBQ and Southern food; Deerpark is open weekends for lunch/brunch, around $23 per person for breakfast buffet on Friday and Saturday and $35 for Sun-day brunch.
-The Dining Room at the Inn on Biltmore Estate is top-notch, but pricey -- with drinks and tip expect to pay around $85-$120 per person, and you can spend more.
+For eating at the estate, Cedric’s Tavern has pub food such as sandwiches and fish and chips (about $20-$30 per person for lunch, $40+ for dinner); the Bistro (about $20-$30 per person for lunch, $50 for dinner) has a estate-raised and locally sourced ingredients, along with pizzas; Stable Cafe (about $15-$25 for lunch) has burgers, sandwiches and BBQ; Village Social with seafood and locally sourced food is in the Village Hotel, open daily for breakfast, lunch and dinner; The Smokehouse in Antler Village has BBQ and Southern food; Deerpark is open weekends for lunch/brunch.
+The Dining Room at the Inn on Biltmore Estate is top-notch, but pricey -- with drinks and tip expect to pay around $85-$120 per person for dinner, and you can spend more.

 In addition, there are ice cream shops near the main house and in Antler Village.